Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we implement our proposed simulation algorithms that are guaranteed to find high-confidence high-precision PGS solutions.
-First, we consider the problem of finding the optimal allocation of a total number of $N$ staffs to two queues so that the average waiting time for all the arrivals from the two queues is minimized.
-Given the optimality parameters $\epsilon,\delta$, we show that the adaptive sampling algorithm and the enhanced adaptive sampling algorithm have respectively $O(\log N)$ and $O(1)$ dependence on the scale $N$, which supports our theory results.
-Second, we construct a high-dimensional stochastic function, whose expectation is a separable convex function, i.e., functions with the form $f(x)=\sum_{i=1}^{d} f^i(x_i)$ for convex functions $f^1(x),\dots,f^d(x)$, to test and compare gradient-based methods with the stochastic cutting-plane methods proposed in this work for different scale $N$ and dimension $d$.
+In this section, we implement our proposed simulation-optimization algorithms that are guaranteed to find high-confidence high-precision PGS solutions. \revisee{Through these numerical experiments, we show that the localization methods proposed in this manuscript outperform benchmark algorithms on large-scale problems.} First, we consider the problem of finding the optimal allocation of a total number of $N$ staffs to two queues so that the average waiting time for all of the arrivals from the two queues is minimized.
+Given the optimality parameters $\epsilon$ and $\delta$, we empirically show that the tri-section sampling algorithm and the shrinking uniform sampling algorithm have respectively $O(\log N)$ and $O(1)$ dependence on the scale $N$, which supports our theoretical results.
+In addition, we construct a synthetic one-dimensional convex function with a similar landscape to show that the returned solution satisfies the high-probability guarantee.
+Second, we construct a multi-dimensional stochastic function, whose expectation is a separable convex function, i.e., functions of the form $f(x)=\sum_{i=1}^{d} f^i(x_i)$ for convex functions $f^1(x),\dots,f^d(x)$, to test and compare the subgradient descent algorithm \citep{zhang2020discrete} with the stochastic localization methods proposed in this work for different values of the scale $N$ and dimension $d$, especially for large $N$.
+Similar to the one-dimensional case, we consider functions with a closed-form to check the coverage rate of the proposed algorithms.
+Finally, the multi-dimensional resource allocation problem in service systems is considered to compare the performance of proposed algorithms on practical problems.